electrikmilk/cherrilang.org/language/types.md

 @raw = 'i\'m text'
 ```

 Raw text cancels out interpolation other than escaped single quotes.
-As a result they compile much faster than standard text literals.
+As a result, they compile much faster than standard text literals.

 One caveat to raw text is that it is not allowed in Dictionaries or Arrays.
-This is due to the fact that a dictionary or array must be valid JSON objects.
+This is because a dictionary or array must be a valid JSON object.

 ### Number